virtualritz/delight-helpers/README.md

 Options:
   -C, --collective <COLLECTIVE>
-          Render using the the given 3Delight COLLECTIVE
+          Render using the given 3Delight COLLECTIVE

   -c, --cloud
           Render using 3Delight Cloud

   -t, --threads <THREADS>
-          Launch the render using number of THREADS.
+          Launch the render using number of THREADS
           If not specified the number of threads will be determined by the COLLECTIVE or the number of cores on the machine.

       --dry-run
-          Do not render, just print the name of the file(s) to be rendered.
+          Do not render, just print the name of the file(s) to be rendered

       --force-render
-          Add render commands to the NSI stream.
-          Useful when the stream is missing those commands.
+          Add a render command to the NSI stream Useful when the stream is missing this command.
-          This doesn't check if the stream already has render commands.
+          This doesn't check if the stream already has a render command.
 If it does this may cause parts or all of the stream to render twice.

   -f, --frames <FRAMES>